 How cute is this Puj Tub –a soft infant bath tub is a designed to be used in your sink.

 To bathe your baby you’ll need a small washing up bowl, or a baby bath, fresh, clean clothes and diaper, two towels, cotton wool and warm, not hot, water.
 Don’t be tempted to add any shampoo, or bath products as in the first few months plain, warm water’s best.
 Then gently wipe your baby’s face, ears, neck, and backside with damp pieces of cotton wool using a fresh piece each time.
 Gently lower baby into the water supporting their head and shoulders with your hand and swish, not splash the water over them.
 Keep their head elevated above the water at all times and never leave them alone.

 How cute is this Terrycloth Bathrobe to dry them off?!

 Changing A Diaper

 Don’t worry you’ll get plenty of practice at this as babies need to be changed frequently when dirty or wet.
 Good diaper hygiene will keep your baby happy and prevent sore, red skin or diaper rash which happens if children aren’t changed regularly.
 Newborn babies need, on average, to be changed around ten, twelve times a day so make sure you have plenty of diapers, baby powder and cotton wool with you at all times.

-The Stokke Care is a changing table that makes nappy changes enjoyable and intimate.
+This changing table that makes nappy changes enjoyable and intimate.